Vorkosigan Saga: Sales and international popularity

 Three of the novels made the New York Times Bestseller List when first released in hardback: A Civil Campaign at #26, Diplomatic Immunity at #25, and Cryoburn at #32.

 The novels have been translated into a number of languages and the covers of various international editions have been archived.

-A Warrior's Apprentice comic book was published in France in 2010, which was the first of a projected series called La Saga Vorkosigan.
+A comic book adaptation of The Warrior's Apprentice was published in France in 2010, which was the first of a projected series called La Saga Vorkosigan.